 Matthew joined Watsi on November 4th, 2015.
-Six years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation supported Sitha, a 40-year-old car mechanic from Cambodia, to fund shoulder surgery so he can use his left arm.
+Seven years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matthew's most recent donation supported Slai, a 41 year old security guard from Thailand, to fund sinus surgery.

 Matthew has funded healthcare for 81 patients in 11 countries.